1969 South Pacific Games

-The 1969 South Pacific Games, held from 13–23 August 1969 at Port Moresby in Papua New Guinea, was the third edition of the South Pacific Games.
+The 3rd South Pacific Games, also known as Port Moresby 1969 (Pot Mosbi 1969), held on 13–23 August 1969 in Port Moresby in Papua New Guinea, was the third edition of the South Pacific Games.
 A total of 1,150 athletes participated in the games.

 Participating countries

 Twelve Pacific nations or territories competed at the Games:

 Note: A number in parentheses indicates the size of a country's team (where known).

 Sports

 There were fifteen sports contested at the 1969 South Pacific Games:

 Note: Numbers in parentheses indicate the number of medal events contested in each sport (where known).